-For those new to this, this chart strives to plot the current state of some clothing and accessory vendors - including many that are often referred to as Preppy and Traditional as they evolve from young, innovative companies on the left of the chart to company shells/cautionary tales on the right.
+For those new to this, this chart strives to plot the current state of some clothing and accessory vendors - including some described as preppy and trad - as they evolve from young, innovative companies on the left of the chart to company shells/cautionary tales on the right.

 The broad characteristics of each stage are as follows (and all characteristics don't apply to all companies):